ken-power/SelfDrivingCarND-PathPlanning/README.md

 The car should only change lanes if such a change would be safe, and also if the lane change would help it move through the flow of traffic better.

 For safety, a lane change path should optimize the distance away from other traffic.
 For comfort, a lane change path should also result in low acceleration and jerk.
 The acceleration and jerk part can be solved from linear equations for `s` and `d` functions.
-Examples of this can be found in "Quintic Polynomial Solver" and "Polynomial Trajectory".

 The `Eigen-3.3` library can solve such linear equations.
 The `Frenet2Cartesian` helper function can transform `(s,d)` points to `(x,y)` points for the returned path.